-Every so often, you hear a quote that changes your whole life perspective.
-This one did that for me a couple years ago:
+Every so often, you hear a quote that changes your whole perspective.

-Today’s Big Idea: You are the average of the top 5 people you spend the most time with.” –Jim Rohn
+“You are the average of the top 5 people you spend the most time with.” –Jim Rohn

 How is this affecting the trajectory of your life?
+Is this on purpose?

-Is this intentional on your part?
 If you are still hanging out with friends or family members by default instead of by design, it’s not too late to change.

 To a huge extent, we become who we hang out with.

-One great example for me is mountain biking.
+One example for me is mountain biking.

-If mountain biking had ninjas, then my friend Kelly is a mountain bike ninja.
+And If mountain biking had ninjas, then my friend Kelly is a mountain bike ninja.

 When I finally got over my insecurity of riding with him—I got better—rapidly.

 When I ride with people who are faster and more skilled than I am, I am quickly stretched by their pace, distance, and superior technique.
-That would not happen if I only rode with people I was comfortable biking with.
+That would never happen if I only rode with people I was comfortable biking with.

-Life isn’t much different.
+Life is not much different.

 Positive relational buoyancy